fbpx Skip to Content

 Your choices are a reflection of what you love.
 Love Jesus more than anything.
 Be passionate about what He’s passionate about.
 Love what He loves, hate what He hates, and advocate for the things He stands for.

 “But seek first the kingdom of God and His righteousness and all these things shall be added to you.”
+Matthew 6:33

-Treasure the giver over the gift.
+Treasure the Giver over the gift.

 We are only whole when we are walking in a relationship with Jesus.
 Be thankful for what God has provided and allowed you to enjoy, but keep your confidence in Him.